"Why is GDPR so stupid?" consistently remained in the top 10 Google search queries since the Regulation has entered into force.

 Data Protection Officer, GDPR Consultant

-Since 2014, Elena has specialized in personal data, until June 2020 she worked as a Global DPO in an international IT company and implemented GDPR processes in a group of companies.
-Introduced the principles of GDPR in all areas of the holding.
-Under the leadership of Elena, a web portal was created to collect electronic consents and process requests from personal data subjects; the process of processing personal data of Breach cases.
+Since 2014, Elena has specialized on privacy.
+Till June 2020 she was a Global DPO in an international IT company, where she implemented GDPR processes and principles in all main processes of the group.
+Under Elena’s supervision was developed a web portal for collection of electronic consents and processing of DSRs; the process of handling of Personal data breaches.

 ✓ We will verify that data are collected and processed on the grounds mentioned in Article 6 of the GDPR.